adwait85/Casino-Slot-machine/README.md

 Step 1)

 First we created a function named deposit through wich user can deposit money .
 We used input to take money from the user .
-But we need to apply some conditions to make sure the amount is a valid number .
+But we need to apply some conditions to make sure the amount is a valid number.
 Used while loop which will keep running till the user enters a valid amount.
 If the input is not a digit then it will say to enter valid number.
 If the input is not greater than or equal to zero .
 If the input is a digit and greater than zero it will break out from the while loop.
-Then used the same way to create a function to  get number of lines the user wants to bet on .
+Then used the same way to create a function to  get number of lines the user wants to bet on.
 Made sure it is valid number.
 Used the same way to get the amount the user wants to bet on each line using get_bet but made sure the total betting amount is not greater than the money deposited.
 Then created a main function so we can call that and put all the things needed inside it and when we call main function everything will run.